nau/lasca-compiler/README.md

 Lasca is Scala shifted towards Haskell.

 Lasca is a LLVM-based statically or dynamically typed strict functional programming language.
-Simplified OCaml if you like.
+Simplified OCaml if you will.

 It has a 'dynamic' compilation mode, meaning instant code generation without compile time type checking/inference, allowing instant compilation/execution cycle, and more freedom dynamic languages give.